BluuArc/BluuBot-discord/COMMANDS.md

         * Some small aliasing has been done in that background, so that typing in stuff like `--print_evo`, `--print_sbb`, and `--list_range` is equivalent to `--p_evo`, `--p_sbb`, and `--l_range`, respectively.
         * For embedded messages, I've introduced `--print_raw_effects` to print the stats for all of a unit's LS, ES, BB, SBB, and UBB in a single post, where applicable.
         * `--print_hitcount <string>` has changed to `--print_hitcounts` to print all of the hitcounts of a single unit.
+    * As of June 9, 2017
+        * Printing out a certain number of units is no longer supported.
+All listing commands now only require a range of IDs.
+    * As of June 10, 2017
+        * Added `--print_art` command for units

 ---